gravitational/workshop/monitoring.md

 ### InfluxDB

-Is an open source time series database which is used for the main data store for current and future monitoring time series data that is handled.
+Is an open source time series database which is used for the main data store for monitoring time series data.
 Provides the Kubernetes service `influxdb.monitoring.svc.cluster.local.`

 ### Heapster